Below are frequently asked questions (FAQs) about FOCUS.

 You can change your major at any time by visiting the Office of Advising and completing the change of major form.
 We recommend that you visit with an advisor to discuss your decision.

-You can contact the Learning Center and Disability Services office, located in L-108 of the Warde Academic Center on the Chicago Campus, at 773-298-3308.
-The Learning Center works closely with students and faculty to provide services and academic assistance to students with documented disabilities.
+You may contact the Center for Accessibility Resources office, located in L-108 of the Warde Academic Center on the Chicago campus, at 773-298-3308.
+The office works closely with students and faculty to provide services to students with documented disabilities.
 Specific accommodations are determined on a case-by-case basis, based on appropriate documentation and individual consultation with the student.

 Directions to the Chicago campus and a printable campus map and parking maps are both available online.
-Parking is readily available on campus and you will be allowed to park overnight if you are staying on campus.
+Parking is readily available on campus and you will be allowed to park overnight.
 No special permit is necessary.
-Check-in for FOCUS will be in the Andrew Conference Center lobby (see map for location) and is from 9:00 a.m. - 9:45 a.m.
-The first session begins at 10:00 a.m.
+Check-in for students will be in the Regina Hall lobby and begins at 1 p.m. on the first day of your FOCUS session.
+Signs and staff will direct you.

-Please call Campus Life at 773-341-5060 as soon as possible.
+Please call Student Affairs at 773-298-3123 as soon as possible.
 We will assist you in getting placed in a future FOCUS session.

-Please call Campus Life at 773-341-5060.
+Please call Student Affairs at 773-298-3123.
 We will assist you in getting placed in an alternate FOCUS session.
 The sooner you can call us, the better we can assist you.

 If you are interested in living on campus after attending FOCUS, please submit a housing contract and the $150 non-refundable deposit to the Office of Residence Life, Rubloff Hall 110 or through our online reservation system.
 We typically begin a wait list for new students near April 1 so please check with a representative from Residence Life to determine what your status will be at the time of contract submission.